 Had I tried to write this post three months ago—when my anger over a credit card company slight reached full boil—it would’ve turned into a train wreck.
 Now that I’ve had time to cool off and reflect, I’m giving it my best shot, because my story serves as a cautionary tale about using credit wisely.
-It’s also a tangible sign how much the credit card industry has changed, not necessarily for the better.
+It’s also a sign of how much the credit card industry has changed, and not necessarily for the better.

 The story of this particular card goes back to 1985.
 It was an era of bad mullet haircuts and frizzy “Flashdance” perms; of cringe-inducing dance routines in John Hughes “Brat Pack” films; a time before widespread Internet use and smartphones.
 I scored the card as a college student, and over time did my best to live up to the privilege of holding it.

 Nearly 30 years is a long time to have a relationship with one creditor, and it felt to me almost like a marriage.
-I sought always to play by the rules, honor my commitments and do the right thing.
+I sought always to play by the rules, honor my commitments, and do the right thing.
 Then the marriage hits a rocky spot when your significant other digs their heels in.
 They start behaving in a no-compromise way that catches you totally off guard.
 Now you have to decide if the relationship’s worth saving.